Indecomposables live in all smaller lengths: On crowns in minimal representation-infinite ray categories

-Assume now that all long morphisms belong to a contour.
-We will explain here only the strategy how to derive in several steps the contradiction that $C$ as above does not exist.
-The somewhat boring details are given in the following subsections.
-We can assume that $\sigma_{1}$ is long, and we choose a contour $(v=\alpha_{s} \alpha_{s-1}\ldots \alpha_{1}, w=\beta_{t}\beta_{t-1}\ldots \beta_{1})$ with $\vec{v}=\vec{w}=\sigma_{1}$.
-We say that $\rho_{1}$ factors through $v$ resp. $w$ if we have $\rho_{1}= \rho_{1}'\vec{\alpha_{1}}$ resp. $\rho_{1}=\overline{\rho_{1}} \vec{\beta_{1}}$.
-We see in 2.2.1 that $\rho_{1}$ factors through exactly one of the two paths $v$ or $w$.
+We show in 2.2.1 that $\rho_{1}$ factors through exactly one of the two paths $v$ or $w$.
 Dually, one defines when $\rho_{n}$ factors through $v$ resp. $w$.
 Of course, by the above self-duality, $\rho_{n}$ also factors through exactly one of the two paths.
 So there are two cases possible for a contour $(v,w)$ belonging to the long morphism $\sigma_{1}$.
 Either both neighbours $\rho_{1}$ and $\rho_{n}$ factor through different paths or both factor through the same path.
 In the first case the chosen contour is called permeable, in the second reflecting.
 Analogous definitions and statements hold for all long morphisms occurring in $C$ and for all choices of contours.

-In 2.2.2 we show that two long morphisms are not neighbors in $C$ and in 2.2.3 that $n=2$ is not possible.
+In the very technical section 2.2.2 we show that two long morphisms are not neighbors in $C$ and in 2.2.3 that $n=2$ is not possible.
 In 2.2.4 we look at the long morphism $\sigma_{1}$ with the chosen contour $(v,w)$ and we assume that we have a non-trivial factorization $v=v_{2}v_{1}$ such that $\rho_{1}=\rho_{1}'\vec{v}_{1}$.
-Then $\sigma_{2}$ does not factor through $\rho_{1}'$.
+We prove that then $\sigma_{2}$ does not factor through $\rho_{1}'$.
 Finally in 2.2.5 we show that $C$ does not exist.

+For the proofs of the first and especially the last step one has to look at large parts of the category whereas the other proofs only require a careful analysis of some small parts.
+However this local part is more complicated than in the article on multiplicative bases because we have to consider also deep contours.

 We end this section with some easy, but useful observations.

 \begin{lemma} We keep all the notations and assumptions made in this section. \begin{enumerate}

 \item For $x\epsilon P$, the ray category induced by the partially orderered set $S:=x/P$ is zigzag-free.